bufferapp/bootstrap-datepicker/README.md

 ## Some missing changes

 Unfortunately, our fork of the bootstrap datepicker is a bit out of date from [eternicode's fork](https://github.com/eternicode/bootstrap-datepicker).
 For example we don't have the multidate selectors & orientation parameters present among some other changes.
 We've decided to release our version as is.
-We can update it if users are keen to see of the eternicode's features added back in.
+We can update it if users are keen to see some of eternicode's features added back in.

 ## Contributing